ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 #### Executing an Ansible Tower Job Using a Custom Automate Button

-{{ site.data.product.title }} can execute Ansible Tower jobs on virtual machines or instances using custom buttons in Automate.
+{{ site.data.product.title_short }} can execute Ansible Tower jobs on virtual machines or instances using custom buttons in Automate.

 Ansible Tower jobs can either be non-customizable, which do not require any extra configuration from the user, or alternatively, they can allow the user to specify a parameter (for example, a package name to install).
-In Ansible Tower jobs containing a dialog, {{ site.data.product.title }} accepts additional information from the user and adds it to the appropriate API call in Automate, and then sends it into Ansible Tower.
+In Ansible Tower jobs containing a dialog, {{ site.data.product.title_short }} accepts additional information from the user and adds it to the appropriate API call in Automate, and then sends it into Ansible Tower.

 **Prerequisites.**